-Leeds Castle was built around 1119 by Robert de Crevecoeur (Robert the broken hearted) with a keep located where the present day Gloriette resides.
-The castle is built atop two small islands giving it the extra protection of a moat.
-It’s location in Kent is in a strategic location defending the country from invasions from potential invaders from the southern coast.
+Leeds Castle was built around 1119 by Robert de Crevecoeur (Robert the broken hearted) with a keep located where the present-day Gloriette resides.
+The castle is built atop two small islands in the lake formed by the River Len, giving it extra moat protection.
+Its location in Kent strategically defends the country from invasions from potential invaders from the southern coast.

-After the Battle of Evesham in 1265, the family fortunes declined and the de Crevecoeur family was forced to yield the castle to Sir Roger de Leyburn, whose son William, conveyed the castle to King Edward I and his queen Eleanor of Castile in 1278.
-And so began a long stretch of royal ownership of the castle.
+After the Battle of Evesham in 1265, the family fortunes declined.
+The de Crevecoeur family was forced to yield the castle to Sir Roger de Leyburn, whose son, William, conveyed the castle to King Edward I and his queen Eleanor of Castile, in 1278.
+This began a long stretch of royal ownership of the castle.

-Edward and Eleanor enjoyed the castle and stayed here often.
-It was Edward and Eleanor who began many refinements at the castle including the Gloriette, glass windows, the Queen's Baths, one of the first Bathhouses in England, and a barbican and fortified mill.
-Eleanor died in 1290 and in 1299 Edward married Margaret, sister of King Phillip III of France.
+Edward and Eleanor enjoyed the castle and stayed there often.
+Edward and Eleanor began many refinements at the castle, including the Gloriette, glass windows, the Queen's Baths, one of the first Bathhouses in England, and a barbican and fortified mill.
+Eleanor died in 1290, and in 1299 Edward married Margaret, sister of King Phillip III of France.
 Edward and Margaret spent their honeymoon at Leeds Castle.
 The King granted Leeds Castle to Margaret shortly after their honeymoon, starting a pattern whereby the castle often became part of the dower of the Queens of England.

-In 1318, Edward II gave Leeds Castle to Bartholomew Badlesmere in appreciation for loyal service to the crown.
+In 1318, Edward II gave Leeds Castle to Bartholomew Badlesmere in appreciation for his loyal service to the crown.
 But Badlesmere would later join a rebellion against the King.
 In October 1321, Edward's wife, Queen Isabella, the she-wolf of France, arrived at Leeds Castle to rest and take refuge.
 Isabella was denied access by Margaret Badlesmere while her husband Bartholomew was away.
-Archers from within the castle fired arrows at the royal party.
-Not pleased, King Edward along with an army besieged the castle and took possession within a week.
+Archers from within the castle fired arrows at the royal party, killing six of the party.
+Not pleased, King Edward and an army besieged the castle and took possession within a week.
 Not long after, Bartholomew was captured and beheaded.

 In 1403, King Henry IV granted Leeds Castle to his second wife, Queen Joan of Navarre.
-In 1419, her step son, Henry V accused her of witchcraft and had her imprisoned.
-She was kept at Leeds Castle for 4 years.
-Eventually she was quietly released.
+In 1419, her stepson, Henry V, accused her of witchcraft and had her imprisoned.
+She was kept at Leeds Castle for four years.
+Eventually, she was quietly released.

-It's also known as the "Ladies Castle” given the number of Queens and influential woman who have had a hand in its history and evolution.
-The interior of castle can be visited by self-guided tour.
-The Gloriette is the highlight of the castle, with its Tudor style furnishings and paintings.
-Having been built for Queen Catherine, the Queen's Room, Queen's Bathroom and Queen's Gallery all give a good representation of what life was like during the reign of Henry VIII.
+It's also known as the "Ladies Castle," given the number of Queens and influential women who have had a hand in its history and evolution.
+The interior of the castle can be visited by self-guided tour.
+The Gloriette is the castle's highlight, with its Tudor-style furnishings and paintings.
+Having been built for Queen Catherine, the Queen's Room, Queen's Bathroom, and Queen's Gallery, all give a good representation of what life was like during the reign of Henry VIII.

-King Henry VIII's Banqueting Hall is also impressive, measuring over 73 feet in length.
-It contains important paintings and sculptures and the earliest known Enghien tapestry, retaining the town's and weaver's marks, dating from between 1513 and 1535.
+King Henry VIII's Banqueting Hall is also impressive, measuring over 73 feet long.
+It contains essential paintings, sculptures, and the earliest known Enghien tapestry, retaining the town's and weaver's marks, dating from between 1513 and 1535.

 The Maiden's Tower is built on the courtyard between the gatehouse and New Castle that leads to the Gloriette.
 Today the Maiden's Tower houses a dog collar museum.